ProjectOpenOrbit/.github/profile/README.md

 # Project Open Orbit

 Welcome to Open Orbit.

-We are an organization which aims to create an open source implementation of the DarkOrbit game by Bigpoint.
+This is a community project which aims to create an open source implementation of the DarkOrbit game by Bigpoint.

 <b style="color:yellow">Please note: We do not provide any official assets or copyrighted material.</b>